 How is gold tested?F.Hinds takes the process of testing your gold or jewellery very seriously.
-We use a combination of the latest technology and hands-on testing processes to accurately test your gold.
+With our combination of experience and acid testing we will accurately try and prove the quality of your gold.

 How environmentally friendly is F.Hinds’ gold recycling?Both newly-produced and recycled gold requires refining, however the main difference between the two in environmental terms is that recycled gold does not have to be mined.

 We recycle an increasing proportion of gold we buy and our suppliers recycle an even larger amount.
 This minimises the amount of newly mined gold required to produce engagement and wedding rings etc. thus helping the environment.